ds3002/course/practice/02-storage/README.md

 # Storage and Transfer

 Amazon S3 will be the primary storage service for this course.
-Below are instructions for setting up your CLI tools, authenticating, and then basic steps for uploading, downloading, listing, or sharing objects within S3.
+Below are instructions for setting up your CLI tools, authenticating, and the steps for uploading, downloading, listing, or sharing objects within S3.

 ## AWS CLI Setup